pravega/video-samples/README.md

 A `ChunkedVideoFrame` is a subclass of `VideoFrame` and it adds two 16-bit integers, `ChunkIndex` and `FinalChunkIndex`.
 `ChunkIndex` is a 0-based counter for this `ChunkedVideoFrame` within the `VideoFrame`.
-`FinalChunkIndex` is the value of the final/maximum `ChunkIndex` and is equal to the number of chunks minus 1.
+`FinalChunkIndex` is the value of the last `ChunkIndex` for this `VideoFrame` and is equal to the number of chunks minus 1.
 For example, a 1.5 MiB image can be split into three 0.5 MiB chunks with {ChunkIndex, FinalChunkIndex} pairs of {0,2}, {1,2}, {2,2}.